HdkTkhs/Vmol/README.md

 # Input files
 'Vmol' reads the following input files when it runs;
- 1. qm.dat
+  1. qm.dat      (computational settings, molecular specifications)
   2. basis.dat
   3. valence.dat

 # Compile and link
 Provided that the prerequisites noted above are fulfilled, 'Vmol' can be compiled and linked by invoking